-Lastly, the Exchange proposes to amend Rule 5.31(e)(4) to not apply the proposed forced opening process to the opening of the SPX constituent option series on exercise settlement value determination dates, as the opening auction process currently set forth in Rule 5.31(j) to calculate the exercise or
+Lastly, the Exchange proposes to amend Rule 5.31(e)(4) to not apply the proposed forced opening process to the opening of the SPX constituent option series on exercise settlement value determination dates, as the opening auction process currently set forth in Rule 5.31(j) to calculate the exercise or final settlement, as applicable, of

-17The Exchange notes that a wide market is not a reason enough for not opening as a wide market may occur at any point during the trading day.
+17 The Exchange notes that a wide market is not a reason enough for not opening as a wide market may occur at any point during the trading day.
 As described further herein, it is more of a risk for participants to keep the market closed, preventing participants from managing their position exposure as other markets are already open.

-18 See supra note 16.
+18 See supra note 14.